Box TV Limited

-Box TV Limited is a UK-based production company specialising in film and television drama, subsidiary of production and distribution group DCD Media.
-Founded in 2000 by award-winning producer Gub Neal, formerly Head of Drama at Channel 4 and Controller of Drama at Granada Television, Box TV's core team also included executive producers Justin Thomson-Glover and Patrick Irwin.
-The team were joined by Adrian Bate, formerly Head of Film & Drama at Zenith Entertainment, in October 2006.
+Box TV Limited is a UK-based production company specialising in film and television drama, and a subsidiary of the production and distribution group DCD Media.
+It was founded in 2000 by Gub Neal, a former head of drama at Channel 4 and controller of drama at Granada Television.
+Box TV's core team also included executive producers Justin Thomson-Glover and Patrick Irwin.
+Adrian Bate, formerly head of film and drama at Zenith Entertainment, joined the team in October 2006.

-Box TV was acquired in December 2005 by DCD Media.
-Box TV has since been merged into DCD Drama and its core team have all left.
+Box TV was acquired in December 2005 by DCD Media and merged into DCD Drama, after which its core team left.